Antisthenes: Logic

 In logic, Antisthenes was troubled by the problem of universals.
 As a proper nominalist, he held that definition and predication are either false or tautological, since we can only say that every individual is what it is, and can give no more than a description of its qualities, e.g. that silver is like tin in colour.
 Thus, he disbelieved the Platonic system of Ideas.
 "A horse I can see," said Antisthenes, "but horsehood I cannot see".
 Definition is merely a circuitous method of stating an identity: "a tree is a vegetable growth" is logically no more than "a tree is a tree".

 Philosophy of language

-Antisthenes apparently distinguished "a general object that can be aligned with the meaning of the utterance" from "a particular object of extensional reference."
-This "suggests that he makes a distinction between sense and reference."

-The principal basis of this claim is a quotation in Alexander of Aphrodisias's “Comments on Aristotle's 'Topics'” with a three-way distinction:
+Antisthenes apparently distinguished "a general object that can be aligned with the meaning of the utterance" from "a particular object of extensional reference".
+This "suggests that he makes a distinction between sense and reference".
+The principal basis of this claim is a quotation in Alexander of Aphrodisias' “Comments on Aristotle's 'Topics'” with a three-way distinction: